Employee Procedure Review Working Group

 Many Working Group members shared ideas for revised procedures for addressing reports against employees, including multiple access points, translators in the immediate reporting process, and updated education materials for the entire campus community.

 Members of the Employee Procedure Working Group want to hear your comments and suggestions.
-Please submit any questions through this online form or contact Katie Nolan, Title IX compliance coordinator, at email@example.com.
+Please submit any questions through this online form or contact Katie Nolan, Associate Director of Title IX Programs and Special Projects, at firstname.lastname@example.org.